 A Hewlett-Packard HP8450A multiplexing UV-vis spectrophotometer was used to monitor the adsorption of ethanol-denatured amylase to paper.
 This work was performed using a variety of standard and historical papers under conditions encountered within protocols still in common use by the conservation community.
 An 0.1% (w/v) solution of amylase was prepared.
-The amylase used was Sigma Catalog No. A 6380, Type IIA, which was received as a four-fold recrystallized solid having 1400 units of activity per mg of solid;(33) the enzyme had been supplied to Sigma as being of B. subtillis origin, but Sigma included a disclaimer in the catalog suggesting that their investigation indicated that the source would more properly be described as B. amyloliquifaciens.
+The amylase used was Sigma Catalog No. A 6380, Type IIA, which was received as a four-fold recrystallized solid having 1400 units of activity per mg of solid; 1500 units

 The results indicate that a significant percentage of the denatured amylase will bind to a paper sample that is present at the time of denaturation.
 This effect is absent when paper is added to a solution of native enzyme and is only minor when the paper is added after denaturation, indicating that the enzyme-artifact binding primarily takes place immediately after denaturation, before partial renaturation can occur.
 More detailed data on the extent of the enzyme-artifact binding to a variety of historic and modern papers was sought, but the extent of UV-absorbing leachate from most papers was of such magnitude and variability as to overwhelm and obscure the relatively small spectral changes being monitored.
 Whatman #3 Chromatography (W3C) paper (Cat.
-CP3MM, basis weight 185 $g/m^2$ , thickness 0.33 mm), however, was shown to have only a negligible UV-absorbing leachate.
+CP3MM, basis weight 185 g/m2, thickness 0.33 mm), however, was shown to have only a negligible UV-absorbing leachate.
 This permitted observation of a quantitatively reproducible effect.
-When 2 ml of standard 0.1% (w/v) amylase aqueous solution(34) is denatured with 1 ml of ethanol in the presence of 6.25 cm of W3C paper, $11.6 \pm 0.3$ % of the 2 mg of amylase present were bound to the paper.
+When 2 ml of standard 0.1% (w/v) amylase aqueous solution(34) is denatured with 1 ml of ethanol in the presence of 6.25 cm2 of W3C paper, 11.6 ± 0.3 % of the 2 mg of amylase present were bound to the paper.
 These results indicate that in situ denaturation is undesirable under almost all circumstances.